valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   Additionally, `CamundaProcessJsonSchemaDocumentService.getDocument(DelegateExecution execution)` has been removed.
   This method is replaced by `DocumentDelegateService.getDocument(DelegateExecution execution`.

+* **ResourceService implementation is now optional** Valtimo can now start without providing any implementation of the `ResourceService`.
+  However, when no implementation is provided, the following features will not work:
+  - The `camundaSmartDocumentGenerator` and `smartDocumentGenerator` beans will not be available.
+The plugin should work as normal.
+  - The `documentRelatedFileSubmittedEventListenerImpl` bean will not be available.
+  - `JsonSchemaDocumentService.assignResource` will throw an error when invoked.
+  - The `FormIoFormFileResource` bean will not be available.

+* **`OpenZaakUrlProvider` has been replaced
+  The `OpenZaakUrlProvider` class and bean (`openZaakUrlProvider`) has been removed.
+  It has been replaced by:
+  - `ZaakUrlProvider`: implemented by `DefaultZaakUrlProvider` in the zaken-api module
+  - `ZaaktypeUrlProvider`: implemented by `DefaultZaaktypeUrlProvider` in the zaken-api module

+* **`ZaakUrlProvider.getZaak(documentId: UUID): String` has been removed Replaced by `ZaakUrlProvider.getZaakUrl(documentId: UUID): URI`

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations